 Personally intrusive searches will require more compelling circumstances to be considered reasonable.
 If a pat-down search or a search of a student's garments (such as jackets, socks, pockets, etc.) is conducted, it will be conducted in private by a school official of the same sex as the student and with another adult witness of the same sex present, when feasible.
 A more intrusive search, short of a strip search, of the student's body, handbags, book bags, etc., is permissible in emergency situations when the health and safety of students, employees, or visitors are threatened.
-Such a search may only be conducted in private by a school official of the same sex present unless the health or safety of students will be endangered by the delay which may be caused by following these procedures.
+Such a search may only be conducted in private by a school official of the same sex as the student, with an adult of the same sex present unless the health or safety of students will be endangered by the delay which may be caused by following these procedures.